Sign Up

 This program requires all successful applicants to attend a homeownership class or other approved form of housing counseling prior to the loan’s closing date.
 This type of counseling will include budgeting for home ownership, credit requirements, and primers on what to expect during the home buying process overall.

-The homeownership education requirement can be met in a variety of ways including in-person classes and online-only options and there are Spanish-language options provided.
-All borrowers are required to attend but co-signers are not.
+The homeownership education requirement can be met in a variety of ways, including in-person classes, online-only options, and Spanish-language options.
+All borrowers are required to attend, but co-signers are not.

 • Chicanos por La Causa CPLC